 - Director of Travel Medicine Clinic, UT Physicians, part of the UTHealth Medical School

 - Medical staff member, Memorial Hermann-Texas Medical Center and Lyndon B. Johnson Hospital, which is part of the Harris Health System

 Charles D. Ericsson, M.D., is an infectious disease and travel medicine specialist and has conducted clinical studies on traveler’s diarrhea in Guadalajara, Mexico.
-Ericsson can address food-borne diseases that plague some cruise ships, deep vein thrombosis that can afflict travelers on prolonged air flights and infectious diseases that are more common in other parts of the world.
+Ericsson can address food-borne diseases that plague some cruise ships, deep vein thrombosis that can afflict travelers on prolonged air flights and infectious diseases, such as Ebola, that are more common in other parts of the world.
 He is the founding Editor-in-Chief of The Journal of Travel Medicine and past president of the International Society of Travel Medicine.
 He is board certified by the American Board of Internal Medicine.

 Previous interview: http://abclocal.go.com/ktrk/story?section=news/health&id=8377098